TarasMoskovych/messenger/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `package:debian` to create debian installer.
+Run `npm run package:debian` to create debian installer.

-Run `package:windows` to create windows installer.
+Run `npm run package:windows` to create windows installer.

 ## Further help